International Music Summit: History

 Held annually over three days, at the launch of the Ibiza season, IMS is a summit promoting the electronic music industry.
 Established in 2007 by Pete Tong, Ben Turner, Danny Whittle, Mark Netto and Simeon Friend, now co-hosted by Pete Tong and Jaguar, it features speakers, seminars, technology masterclasses, performances and the presentation of the annual IMS Business Report.

 Originally centred on industry topics, the purpose of the summit is now focused on influencing sustainable change within the industry, platforming issues including climate change, mental health, diversity and inclusion, and the impact of technology on the global electronic music industry.

 In 2012, the Association for Electronic Music was formed from the delegates floor of IMS, following discussions on the need for a global voice for electronic music.
 Following an initial meeting, the AFEM was co-founded by Ben Turner and Kurosh Nasseri, and officially launched in 2013.

 In February 2023, it was announced the US-owned online music store Beatport, a long-time partner of the summit, had acquired a majority stake in IMS.
 IMS continues to be operated under the direction of its co-founders and General Manager Katie Sallows.

 Programme

 Speakers

 IMS presents prominent speakers from the electronic music industry as their keynotes and speakers.
 Past keynotes have included Richie Hawtin (2009), David Guetta (2010), David Lynch (2011), Carl Cox (2012), Nile Rodgers (2012), George Clinton (2014), Erick Morillo (2016), Pet Shop Boys (2016), New Order (2017), Charlotte de Witte (2019), Brian Eno (2022), and Grimes (2023).
-Other notable speakers include Lyor Cohen, Duran Duran and Errol Alkan (2022), Fabio and Grooverider (2022), Nora En Pure (2022), Ole Obermann (2022), Max Lousada (2023), and TOKiMONSTA (2023).
+Other notable speakers include Lyor Cohen, Duran Duran and Errol Alkan (2022), Fabio and Grooverider (2022), Nora En Pure (2022), Ole Obermann (2022), Max Lousada (2023), TOKiMONSTA (2023), and Indira Paganotto (2025).